Lucchese crime family New Jersey faction: 21 months in trial

-During the early 1980s, US law enforcement started an operation to terminate all organized crime activities in the North Jersey area.
-After a four-year-long investigation was finished, indictments were brought against 20 members of the Jersey Crew.
-Accetturo was brought from Florida, the Taccetta brothers were arrested in Newark, and 17 other known members were put on trial for 76 Racketeer Influenced and Corrupt Organizations Act (RICO) predicates, which included loansharking, extortion, racketeering, illegal gambling, money laundering, drug trafficking, arson and thefts, as well as murder and conspiracy to commit murder.
-The trial began in late 1986-early 1987.
-During the trial, former member of the Philadelphia crime family Giacomo "Jackie" DiNorscio fired his lawyer and went on to represent himself during the entire trial.
-Although not popular with Accetturo and Taccetta, DiNorscio is reported to have charmed the jury.
-On August 26, 1988, all 20 defendants were acquitted in the 21-month trial.
-The prosecutors were stunned, and the Jersey Crew went right back to where they had left off.
+During the early 1980s, U.S. law enforcement started an operation to discover and prosecute all organized crime activities in the North Jersey area.
+After a four-year-long investigation indictments were brought against 20 members of the Jersey Crew in August 1985.
+Accetturo was brought from Florida, the Taccetta brothers were arrested in Newark, and 17 other known members were put on trial for 77 Racketeer Influenced and Corrupt Organizations Act (RICO) predicates.
+These charges of criminal activity included running a criminal enterprise in Florida that included the sale and distribution of cocaine, as well as credit-card fraud, gambling and loansharking from 1976 to 1985, when they were indicted.
+The trial began in November 1986.
+The prosecution included 400 surveillance tapes, testimony of 89 witnesses and thousands of documents and photos.

+DiNorscio is reported to have charmed the jury; as the trial ended in August 1988, all 20 defendants were acquitted, with a great deal of "pull" attributed to the congenial personality demonstrated by DiNorscio while he represented himself against the charges.

+The trial, United States v.
+Anthony Accetturo et al. RICO trial, was the longest Mafia trial in American history at 21 months.
+The jury found all defendants not guilty after a short deliberation of only 14 hours.